CBP Launches CAPE for IEEPA Duty Refunds (Updated)

-Tariff Adjustment Procedures for Steel and Aluminum Producers Under Proclamation 10984
+Section 232 Tariff Adjustment for Steel and Aluminum Producers Under Proclamation 10984 (Updated)

-The U.S. Department of Commerce issued procedures under Proclamation 10984 allowing eligible steel and aluminum producers in Canada and Mexico to apply for tariff reductions tied to new U.S. production capacity.
-The program covers imports used in automobiles, trucks, buses, and related parts, subject to strict compliance.
+The U.S. Department of Commerce issued procedures under Proclamation 10984 allowing eligible steel and aluminum producers in Canada and Mexico to apply for tariff reductions.
+The program covers imports used in automobiles, trucks, buses, and related parts.
+CBP guidance clarifies entry reporting procedures for approved USMCA-qualifying MHDVs.

 CBP Hosts IEEPA Duty Refunds Webinar on April 17